 Sir Paul McCartney

-Sir Paul McCartney has recorded a song with supergroup Hollywood Vampires.
+Sir Paul McCartney has announced a European tour.